-13. Serve with berries, whipped cream, or chocolate sauce!
+13. Serve with whipped cream and enjoy!
 Store cheesecake covered in cling wrap in the refrigerator for up to 10 days.

 Why do you need the extra baking dish with water?
 Cheesecakes LOVE moisture!
 Adding the extra water in there is a tip I learned from Sally!